Program availability

 Discover our many potential BSN pathways, including bridge options for LPNs and other healthcare professionals, an accelerated BSN option for those who hold a non-nursing bachelor’s degree, and an online BSN option available in select states.

 You can potentially earn RN licensure faster in the ASN pathway, then enroll in an RN to MSN-PNP program in the future.
-We also offer bridge options for LPNs and other healthcare professionals—available at select campus locations (no online option).
+We also offer bridge options for LPNs and other healthcare professionals—available at select campus locations as well as online in select states.

 If your GPA isn’t high enough to qualify for nursing school, you may be eligible to enroll in our Associate of Science in General Studies – Pre-nursing program.
 You can potentially increase your GPA, take some nursing support courses, and apply to nursing school in the future.